-Hunger Free America sponsors two AmeriCorps national service programs, our year-long program and our summer program, both of which enable participants to serve the country while fighting hunger.
-Each program provides a small living allowance and educational award ($5,645 for a full year of service; less for a shorter stint) that can be used to pay back old student loans or for graduate school.
+Hunger Free America sponsors two AmeriCorps national service programs, a year-long program and a Summer Associate program, both of which enable participants to serve the country while fighting hunger.
+Each program provides a small living allowance and educational award upon completion of service that can be used to pay back student loans or for graduate school.